An Unshakeable Focus On Learning

 Why do students decide to become engineers or computer scientists?
 For many Boise State students, their interest in engineering and technology was sparked by participating in a fun and engaging activity before they enrolled in college.
 This is why, in the College of Engineering, we are dedicated to bringing engineering exploration and the pursuit of STEM learning to students of all ages in our community.
 We create interactive learning activities that connect students with engineers and computer scientists so they can learn first-hand the connection between, engineering, technology, the power of computing and our quality of life.

-We’re proud to report that the demand for our outreach programs is growing every year!
-Now we face the challenge of growing the funds to keep pace with that demand.
-As a member of the engineering community you can become an Engineering Outreach Champion with a yearly gift to underwrite the cost of these activities.
-Moreover, as an Engineering Outreach Champion, you gain the name recognition as a difference-maker in our community.
+We are proud to report that the demand for our outreach activities is growing every year!
+We now face the challenge of increasing these opportunities to help keep pace with that demand.
+You can help make a difference by donating to the cost of these activities.

 JoAnn S. Lighty